 Line 26b.
 Contributions in Excess of the 2% Limitation.
-Prepare a list for your files to show the name of and amount contributed by each person (other than a governmental unit or publicly supported organization) whose total gifts for 2001 through 2004 exceeded the amount shown in line 26a.
-(Do not file this list with your return.)
+Prepare a list for the organization's files to show the name of and amount contributed by each person (other than a governmental unit or publicly supported organization) whose total gifts for 2002 through 2005 exceeded the amount shown in line 26a.
+(Do not file this list with the organization's return.)
 Enter the total of all these excess amounts on line 26b.
-An example of such a list for line 26b is given below.
+An example of such a list for line 26b is given later.

 Line 27a.
 Contributions, Membership Fees, and Gross Receipts From Disqualified Persons.
-For amounts included in lines 15, 16, and 17 that were received from a disqualified person, prepare a list for your records to show the name of, and total amounts received in each year from each disqualified person.
-(Do not file this list with your return.)
+For amounts included in lines 15, 16, and 17 that were received from a disqualified person, prepare a list for the organization's records to show the name of, and total amounts received in each year from each disqualified person.
+(Do not file this list with the organization's return.)
 Enter the sum of such amounts for each year.
-An example of such a list for line 27a is given below.
+An example of such a list for line 27a is given later.